 Criminology Major & Minor

-The Department of Criminology at Stonehill, which is ranked No.4 on College Factual’s 2022 list of the best U.S. colleges for a major in criminology, provides knowledge in the theory and practice of the social sciences, research methodology and law.
+The Department of Criminology at Stonehill, which ranked No.4 on College Factual’s 2022 list of the best U.S. colleges for a major in criminology, provides knowledge in the theory and practice of the social sciences, research methodology and law.

 Connected Criminology Faculty Help Open Many Doors